jonmikeli/docs/dotnet/dotnet7-rest-api-db-template.md

  - configurable integration with Application Insights
  - factorized mappings between layers
  - factorized DI
- - default test projects relying on the same IoC/DI principles than the actual solution (wich adds test integrity)
+ - default test projects relying on the same IoC/DI principles than the actual solution (which adds test integrity)

 ## Why?